ELM Enterprise Manager Components

 The central processing engine for ELM Enterprise Manager is the ELM Server.
 It receives, inserts and processes the data collected by the Agents.
 The majority of the resources required for real-time monitoring, alerting and reporting are efficiently localized at the ELM Server.

-For ease of use, the ELM Console is a Microsoft Management Console snap-in.
-The familiar tree structure and “right click” methodologies flatten the learning curve and accelerates the time to value.
+The ELM Console is the primary user interface for configuring ELM and displaying the data.
+The familiar tree structure and “right click” methodologies of this Microsoft Management Console Snap-in flattens the learning curve and accelerates the time to value.

 The ELM Dashboard is a network accessible dynamic display.
 It presents visual alerts and performance bottlenecks for each monitored system.
 In addition, the recent event logs collected by these Agents are available in a highly responsive table.

 The primary role of the Agent is to collect data, encrypt it and reliably transfer it to the ELM Server.
 On Windows systems, a Service Agent is installed locally.
 For Syslog and SNMP supported devices, Virtual Agents are installed as a component of the ELM Server.

 The Licenses are the commercial component of the ELM Enterprise Manager.
 They are functional sets of Collectors, Monitors and Receivers grouped to support specific objectives and price points.
 They control the scope of monitoring available to each individual Agent.
 With this granularity, multiple License Types can be assigned within a single ELM deployment.